Submission Policy

 Systematic Review article

 It Should consist of critical overview/analysis of some relatively narrow topic providing background and the recent development with the reference of original literature.
 It should incorporate author's original work on the same subject.
 The length of the review article should be of 2500 to 3000 words.
-It should have non-structured abstract of 150 words with minimum 3 key words.
-An author can write a review article only if he/she has written a minimum of three original research articles and some case reports on the same topic.
-Prisma Guideline should be considered.
+It should have non-structured abstract of 150 words with minimum 3 key words..
+Prisma Guideline should be considered http://prisma-statement.org/ .

 Letter to Editor